pranigopu/learningKubernetes/2_kubernetesArchitecture.md

 > Reference for the following (search as needed): https://kubernetes.io/docs/concepts/

 ### Pod
 A pod is a logical wrapper within  Kubernetes for one or more containers. **_In essence, a pod represents a set of running containers on your cluster_**.
-Note that just as a container is the basic software unit of Docker, so is pod the basic software unit of Kubernetes.
+Note that just as a container is the basic software unit of Docker, so is pod the basic software unit (_i.e. the fundamental building block_) of Kubernetes.
 Containers are encapsulated within pods.
 Some points on pods...

 - A pod is the smallest object creatable in Kubernetes
 - Pods usually have 1-1 relationship with containers